jparkerweb/semantic-chunking/README.md

   - `onnxEmbeddingModelQuantized`: Boolean (optional, default `true`) - Indicates whether to use a quantized version of the embedding model.
   - `localModelPath`: String (optional, default `null`) - Local path to save and load models (example: `./models`).
   - `modelCacheDir`: String (optional, default `null`) - Directory to cache downloaded models (example: `./models`).
+  - `returnEmbedding`: Boolean (optional, default `false`) - If set to `true`, each chunk will include an embedding vector.
+This is useful for applications that require semantic understanding of the chunks.
+The embedding model will be the same as the one specified in `onnxEmbeddingModel`.
+  - `returnTokenLength`: Boolean (optional, default `false`) - If set to `true`, each chunk will include the token length.
+This can be useful for understanding the size of each chunk in terms of tokens, which is important for token-based processing limits.
+The token length is calculated using the tokenizer specified in `onnxEmbeddingModel`.
+  - `chunkPrefix`: String (optional, default `null`) - A prefix to add to each chunk (e.g., "search_document: ").
+This is particularly useful when using embedding models that are trained with specific task prefixes, like the nomic-embed-text-v1.5 model.
+The prefix is added before calculating embeddings or token lengths.

+## Output

+The output is an array of chunks, each containing the following properties:

+- `text`: String - The chunked text.
+- `embedding`: Array - The embedding vector (if `returnEmbedding` is `true`).
+- `tokenLength`: Integer - The token length (if `returnTokenLength` is `true`).

 ## Workflow